 2. Show off the amazing engagement photos you took with a professional photographer (most likely the same photographer you have selected for your wedding day).

-3. Introduce your guests to the beautiful website you have created.
+3. Introduce your guests to the beautiful wedding website you have created.

 In my honest opinion, I truly believe you should send out save the dates.
 They can be a true asset to you and here are a few tips for ordering them:

 1. You don’t need as many as you think.
 Save the dates should be sent to immediate family, friends and out of town guests ONLY.
-So many couples over think this and end up sending one to everyone and when it comes time to ordering the formal invite, they realize they need to cut their final list down.
+So many couples over think this and end up sending one to everyone and when it comes time to ordering the formal wedding invitation suite, they realize they need to cut their final list down.

 2. Use one of your engagement photos on the back so your guests can frame it for a keepsake after your wedding.

-3. Keep it simple to save on postage, save the embellishments for the formal invitation
+3. Keep it simple to save on postage, save the embellishments for the formal wedding invitation suite

 Okay, so when should you order and mail them out?